GuyBaele/SpreadGL/README.md

 ```

 ## Visualising a (phylo)geographical spread layer in spread.gl
 Once you have started spread.gl, you will see a world map in your browser window.
-To add your own visualisation, click the 'Add Data' button and import the file with extension '.output.geojson' via drag-and-drop.
+To add your own visualisation, click the 'Add Data' button and import the file with extension '.output.geojson' via drag-and-drop (see the sections below for how to generate .geojson files for your own analysis).
 Then, you need to follow these steps to create different types of visuals:

 1. Create a layer to display phylogenetic branches.
-Select 'Layers' from the navigation bar, click 'Add Layer' and then choose 'Arc' in Basic.
+Select 'Layers' from the navigation bar, click 'Add Layer' and then choose 'Arc' as the layer type in the Basic properties window.
 When specifying the coordinate fields (latitude and longitude) and coloring the branches, the source and target should correspond to the starting and ending points, respectively.
 You can adjust other parameters, such as opacity and stroke, to customise the visualisation.
 Once completed, the phylogenetic tree branches will be rendered on this layer.
 2. (Discrete phylogeography) Create a layer that reflects the cumulative numbers of phylogenetic nodes at different places.
 Select 'Layers' from the navigation bar, click 'Add Layer' and then choose 'Cluster' in Basic.
 Specify the coordinate fields (latitude & longitude) of the ending points.
 Choose a sequential colour bar and set the colours based on 'Point Count' (by default).
 The radius parameters can be adjusted to set an appropriate size for the clusters.
 After that, the clusters that represent the cumulative numbers will be displayed on this layer.
 (Continuous phylogeography) Create a layer that enables the differentiation of nodes and tips.
 Select 'Layers' from the navigation bar, click 'Add Layer' and then choose 'Point' in Basic.
 Specify the coordinate fields (latitude & longitude) of the ending points.
 In order to effectively distinguish between the nodes and tips, it is recommended to utilise a qualitative colour bar and set the colours based on the 'type' field.
 As a result, the internal nodes and external tips will be categorised into distinct colours, allowing for clear and unambiguous observation.
 (Continuous phylogeography with available HPD data) Create a contour layer to visually represent uncertainty.
 Select 'Layers' from the navigation bar, click 'Add Layer' and then choose 'Polygon' in Basic.
 Then, you will see a lot of tangled polygons.
 Hide the stroke colour, change the fill colour as you want and lower the opacity to clearly see all the inner polygons.
 You can make the colour change automatically based on 'ending_time' and set the colour scale to quantize.
 When playing the animation, contours will gradually appear in chronological order.